press & podcasts

 conflict managed ep 169: internal communication: head, hearts, & hands framework

-In this episode of Conflict Managed, I share how the Head, Hearts, & Hands framework creates real trust and alignment within teams.
-I’ve seen firsthand how clear, consistent internal communication can transform workplace culture and drive meaningful results.
-After years in Big Law, I founded Ready Cultures to help organizations turn their people into their strongest asset.
-I talk about how leaders can overcome misaligned messages and disconnection by focusing on strategic, human-centered communication.
+In this episode of Conflict Managed, Alejandra shares how the 3H Framework™ creates real trust and alignment within teams.
+Having seen firsthand how clear, consistent internal communication can transform workplace culture, she founded Ready Cultures after years in Big Law to help organizations turn their people into their strongest asset.
+She talks about how leaders can overcome misaligned messages and disconnection by focusing on strategic, human-centered communication.